History of the Jews in Cumberland, Maryland: Demographics

 By 1853, 12 Jewish families resided in the city of Cumberland, which at the time had a total population of 6,150.

+According to a 1927 report issued by the American Jewish Committee, the Jewish population of Cumberland in that year was 720.

 History

 The first documented mention of a Jewish resident of Cumberland dates to 1816, when "one Hebrew" was listed as a donor when the Episcopalian and Presbyterian congregations asked for donations to build a church.
 By 1853, enough Jews resided in Cumberland to form the city's first synagogue, B'er Chayim Temple (BCT).
 The synagogue in on the National Register of Historic Places and is the oldest continuously used synagogue in Maryland, the oldest in Appalachia, and the sixth oldest in the United States.
 While originally founded as an Orthodox synagogue, the synagogue has been a hub German Reform Judaism.
 As the synagogue was founded by German Jews, prayers and sermons were originally held in German, rather than Hebrew.

 One of the first acts of B'er Chayim was the establishment of a Jewish cemetery, the Eastview Cemetery.
 Eastview Cemetery was established off the Maryland Turnpike at the cost of $84 on March 13, 1854.
 On 10 August of that year, there was a cholera epidemic in Cumberland, and the first burial occurred at Eastview.
 In 1973, at the cost of $100, an additional parcel of land was purchased to enlarge the cemetery.

 The Grumbach Mohel Book (a manuscript of Nota Grumbach, a Bavarian Jewish ritual circumcisor in Baltimore after 1852) lists circumcisions in Cumberland during the early 1860s.

 In 1913, Beth Jacob Hebrew Congregation was founded as the second synagogue in Cumberland.
 While originally Orthodox, the synagogue became Conservative in 1949.
+Romney, West Virginia, mayor and businessman David Shear was a member of the Beth Jacob Hebrew Congregation and served as its vice president.